-North Abitibi is a gold exploration project located approximately 150 kilometers north of Kirkland Lake, Ontario, in the Abitibi greenstone belt.
+North Abitibi is a gold exploration project located approximately 150 km north of Kirkland Lake, Ontario, in the Abitibi greenstone belt.
+It straddles the "Casa Berardi" gold trend and is 40 km west of the Casa Berardi gold mine and 50 km southeast of the Detour Lake gold mine.
 The property consists of 196 single cell and 21 boundary cell mineral claims covering an area of approximately 50 km2.